 What can Home Assistant do?

-The answer to that question isn’t a simple one because Home Assistant can do so many things.
+The answer isn’t simple because Home Assistant can do so many things.
 In broad terms, there are three main functions Home Assistant adds to your smart home:

 The first thing you will want to do with Home Assistant, is to integrate all your existing devices.
-Currently, Home Assistant supports over 1,800 integrations from a broad variety of categories.
-When using Home Assistant, it doesn’t matter if you use Philips Hue Zigbee lights, Wi-Fi LED strip controllers from Yeelight, or a lamp retrofitted with a Z-Wave wall switches.
+Currently, Home Assistant supports over 2,100 integrations from a broad variety of categories.
+When using Home Assistant, it doesn’t matter if you use Philips Hue Zigbee lights, Wi-Fi LED strip controllers from Yeelight, or lamps retrofitted with Z-Wave wall switches.
 Home Assistant is capable of communicating with each platform and sees them for what they are: lights.

-What is Home Assistant?
-Home Assistant is a central dashboard for everything
+Home Assistant is your central Dashboard for everything

 And finally, Home Assistant gives your smart home a pretty face.
-The Lovelace UI, which is what the interface is called, is modern, sleek, and easy to use.
+The Dashboard, previously called Lovelace UI, is modern, sleek, and easy to use.
 The web interface acts as a central dashboard for all of your devices.
-You can control devices from it, monitor sensors and other entities such as the weather.
+You can control devices from it, monitor sensors and other entities such as the weather, or your current solar production.

 Home Assistant will auto-discover devices such as Chromecasts and those from the TP-Link Kasa line.
 Devices that aren’t auto-discovered either have to be added using the web interface or with a few lines of code.
 But fear not, Home Assistant uses YAML, a very basic language.
 In most cases, you will be copying the example from the Home Assistant website and just entering the required information.